 - Save Life.
 The safeguarding of human life takes precedence over all else.
 While this includes the lives of EOD personnel, there will be incidences where the safety of other UN personnel and civilians must take precedence over the safety of EOD personnel. - Preservation of Property.
-Property preservation is in keeping with the aim of preventing an item of EO causing damage or aggressor utilized IEDs from achieving their aim. - Removal of the Threat.
+Property preservation is in keeping with the aim of preventing an item of EO causing damage or adversaries utilized IEDs from achieving their aim. - Removal of the Threat.
 The removal of the threat posed by an item of EO is central to the raison d'être of EOD.
 Two specific circumstances where removal of the threat is a high priority is in a high tempo operational environment in which the higher commander's intent in line with the mission mandate requires the clearance of an IED to allow operations to continue.
-Similarly, for IEDs with a chemical payload the removal that chemical threat is a high priority. - Recording and Recovery of EO Components.
-EO components are to be recorded and recovered, in support of improving the situational awareness as to the threat in the mission area, as far as possible, and consistent with this philosophy. - Return to Normality.
+Similarly, for IEDs with a chemical payload the removal that chemical threat is a high priority. - Recording and Recovery of Biometrics and EO Components.
+The collection of biometrics in general, and in particular the EO components aiming to be recorded and recovered support the developing of a common understanding of threat networks and their TTPs in the mission area. - Return to Normality.
 All EOD TTPs must restore the situation to normality as soon as possible, commensurate with safety.
 This must be achieved where possible using TTPs which cause minimal damage.
-In unusual circumstances, it may be necessary to use TTPs which quickly clear the threat, but which cause significant damage, e.g. in periods of prolonged or intense IED activity.
-In such circumstances a rapid clearance may cause damage to property, but these are offset by a reduced disruption in UN operations due to EO.
+In unusual circumstances, it may be necessary to use TTPs that quickly clear the threat, but which cause significant damage, e.g. in periods of prolonged or intense IED activity.
+In such circumstances, a rapid clearance may cause damage to property, but these are offset by a reduced disruption in UN operations due to EO.

-The prioritization of the five parts of the EOD philosophy depends of the key operational actions defined by the UN force commander.
+The prioritization of the five parts of the EOD philosophy depends on the key operational actions defined by the UN force commander.
 In every case, preservation of life is always the priority in all EOD activities.
-Further information on how IEDD can contribute to IED threat mitigation in a mission is contained in the UN IED threat mitigation handbook.
+Further information on how IEDD can contribute to C-IED in a mission is contained in the UN C-IED materials produced by the Office of Military Affairs (OMA).